ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Introduction

-To address the limitations of traditional traffic prediction methods, we explore a novel multimodal traffic prediction task called Text-to-Traffic Generation (TTG), as shown in \cref{fig1}.
-In TTG, we not only leverage traffic data as input but also incorporate textual descriptions depicting the concurrent traffic situations.
-Traffic data reflects traffic situations, while text describes various events that directly influence the traffic system.
-In previous traffic prediction studies, some researchers have already integrated traffic data with text for traffic generation.
+To address the limitations of traditional traffic prediction methods, some researchers have already integrated traffic data with text for traffic generation in previous studies.
 For instance, Huo \textit{et al.} \cite{4} construct a dataset containing the traffic-related text data collected from social media and the corresponding passenger flow data, and propose T$^{2}$GAN generating traffic situations from the text.
 However, T$^{2}$GAN necessitates the division of the city into regular grids for traffic generation, which significantly constrains its applicability.
 Additionally, these texts are not specific enough to describe the traffic situations, such as ``The overall traffic situation in Beijing is good.
 The passenger flow is small.".
-To better promote multimodal learning in the field of traffic prediction, we construct a substantial traffic dataset containing detailed text descriptions for the TTG task.
+Moreover, T$^{2}$GAN requires both text and traffic data as inputs in the inference phase.
+To this end, we explore a novel multimodal traffic prediction task called Text-to-Traffic Generation (TTG), as shown in Figure \ref{fig1}.
+In TTG, we not only leverage traffic data as input for training but also incorporate textual descriptions depicting the concurrent traffic situations, while only text is needed for inferencing.
+To better promote multimodal learning in the field of traffic prediction, we also construct a substantial traffic dataset containing detailed text descriptions for the TTG task.

 To associate traffic-related text with traffic data, generative models provide a feasible way.
 Among them, Generative Adversarial Networks (GAN) based methods \cite{5,6,7} implicitly fit the data distribution via adversarial training to achieve high-quality generation.
 However, GAN-based methods are always restricted by mode collapse and unstable training.
 On the other hand, Variational Autoencoder (VAE) based methods \cite{8,9} are trained relatively stable but suffer from blurred details and offer low-quality outputs compared to GAN.
 Compared to GAN and VAE, diffusion models exhibit greater ease of training and superior generative capabilities, firmly establishing themselves as one of the most robust generative models available today.
 Diffusion-based methods \cite{10,11,12,13,14} have been proven successful in numerous generative tasks, especially in generating images from text.
 Inspired by the success of diffusion models, we believe that diffusion models also have the potential to address the TTG task well.